How Long To Grow an Olive Tree From The Seed? (Growth Timeline)

 As you can see in the table above, there are many reasons why you may want to grow olive trees from seedlings instead of growing them from seeds.
 Here I’ll quickly compare these two ways so that you can decide which one will suit you.

-• Not very resistant to viruses and pests
+Resistance to Issues | Not very resistant to viruses and pests | More resistant to weather, viruses, and pests |

-• Requires space in some weather-protected area with plenty of sunlight (room or something similar)
+Growing Location | Needs space in a weather-protected area with sunlight (room or similar) | Adaptable to various growing conditions |

 As you can see, it’s much more complex to grow an olive tree from the seeds than from seedlings.
 The most important factor is time.
 You can save yourself almost two years if you decide to buy and plant olive seedlings.
-Here’s a great article on How Much Do Olive Trees Cost, where you can check average prices for seedlings and even more mature trees.
+Here’s a great article on How Much Olive Trees Cost, where you can check average prices for seedlings and even more mature trees.

 My Advice